ralphje/imagemounter/README.rst

 detect the volume system and then mount each volume seperately.
 If it fails finding a volume system, it will try to mount the entire image as a whole if it succeeds in detecting what it actually is.

-This package supports Python 2.6 and 2.7, and Python 3.2+.
-Versions before 1.5.0 depended on pytsk3, but 1.5.0
+This package supports Python 2.7 and Python 3.2+.
-introduced the option to use the result of the ``mmls`` command instead.

 Documentation
 =============